 It turns out that Tokaku and Haru are roommates in the dorm.
 And since Tokaku is Student No. 1 in the class, she has been given the task of taking roll call.
 In addition to the characters we already met, we meet some of the other classmates who weren’t in class that morning: Haruki, Chitaru, and Hitsugi.

 During Episode Two, we meet the remaining members of Class Black: Shiena Kenmochi, Otoya Takechi, Suzu Shuto, and Kouko Kaminaga.
 Haru and Tokaku come to know each other better after Isuke tries to assassinate Haru before the start of the competition.
 When the assassins are brought together for a meeting, Tokaku declares that instead of trying to assassinate Haru, she will protect her instead.

 Most of the remaining episodes of the series focus on the various students as they try to assassinate Haru in order to get the prize, which is being granted whatever they wish.
 Each attempt is somehow thwarted by Tokaku.
 When it gets down to just a couple of students remaining in the class, the true nature of the assassination game is revealed, as well as secrets about Haru.

 At the end of the first episode, I wondered if the potential promise I had seen for the series would manifest itself as the series progressed.
 Sadly, I ended up being rather disappointed in that regard.

 While Riddle Story of Devil wasn’t my least favorite anime I watched during the Spring 2014, it definitely ran a close second.
-I’m definitely in no hurry to ever watch this again, and I have no desire to ever add it to my anime collection if it ever receives a home video release in North America.
+I’m in no hurry to ever watch this again.